Bone Marrow Pre-Transplant Screening: Required Tests

 A bone marrow biopsy is performed to evaluate your marrow’s function and to assess for disease involvement.
 A needle is placed in your posterior hip bone to remove a sample of bone marrow.
 The area will be numbed with a local anesthetic, or pain-relieving medicine, to make you feel less discomfort during the procedure.
 You might be given oral medicine to help you relax prior to the procedure.
 You should plan to have a driver take you home after this procedure since the medicine can make you drowsy.

 This is a series of X-rays of the skull and long bones to assess disease involvement for patients with multiple myeloma.

-may be required by your insurance company or your physician for example: colonoscopy, PAP smear, dental exam, or mammograms.
+Other tests may be required by your insurance company or your physician, for example: colonoscopy, PAP smear, dental exam, or mammograms.

 After the pre-transplant evaluation appointment, the BMT team may decide if you will need any other tests.
 Additional tests or consultations will be performed at Cleveland Clinic.
 Your nurse and administrative coordinator will help you make these arrangements.